The Project

 Essential to the viability of the project is the confirmation of the quality of the wind resource.

-To that effect, four meteorological masts have been installed on top of the Banana Range to measure and record a multitude of wind parameters feeding directly into the engineering design.
+To that effect, two meteorological masts have been installed on top of the Banana Range to measure and record a multitude of wind parameters feeding directly into the engineering design.

 Grid Connection